 - Are there promotions? – Promotions are a great way for homeowners in Edmond and the surrounding areas to compare and contrast costs between different companies in the area.

 - Check Google Plus page – If a company keeps up with its business, information will be up to date on their Google profile and the business will be verified.

 - Research the service you need – Doing a little pre-research before you contact a contractor will help you and the contractor have a better understanding of the task at hand.
 For example, if you are looking to install a heat pump, make sure you contact a company that is certified to install heat pumps in your area.

 - Research the brands – Sometimes, an HVAC contractor will only service certain brands of air conditioners and furnaces.
 Some companies, such as Hill & Company, can service and repair any brand of heating and cooling unit; however, we specialize in installing Trane® furnaces, heat pumps, and air conditioners.

 After you make a list of two or three potential contractors in your area, give them a call!
 Always ask for a quote to help avoid unexpected fees and expenses so you can plan accordingly regarding your financial commitment.

 Leading HVAC Contractor in Edmond, OK

 If you live in Edmond, Oklahoma or the surrounding areas and are looking for an HVAC contractor you can trust, contact Hill & Company.
-Since 1982, we have been a leading heating and cooling contractor in Tulsa and Oklahoma City.
+Since 1982, we have been a leading heating and cooling contractor in Oklahoma City.
 Contact us today for top HVAC services in your home!